 For the latest updates on power cuts in your area, you might want to follow the National Grid on Twitter.

 If you're still having trouble with you power

-If it's not an emergency and you just have a question, you can find the general enquiry number for your network distributor on this page network distributor on this page.
+If it's not an emergency and you just have a question, you can phone the general enquiry number for your network distributor.

 - Keep an eye on frozen food.
 If it defrosts you might not be able to freeze it again

 - As long as it’s safe to do so, turn off electrical and electronic items like computers and TVs at the plug.
 Electricity can return in surges during a power cut and this can overload and damage electronic items